How much does Figure 1 cost?

 Figure 1 is now available in almost 100 countries.
 If it is not currently available where you live, rest assured, it will be soon.

 What about privacy requirements?
 How does Figure 1 protect patient privacy?

 We know that patient privacy is a priority for healthcare professionals, and we have designed Figure 1 with that firmly in mind.
 We take patient privacy extremely seriously, and we have worked hard to provide a tool that reflects that.

 In your Figure 1 profile, you may identify your name, workplace, and other information about yourself.
-However, any images you post must have identifying details related to the patient removed.
+However, you must remove identifying details related to patients from any case you post.
 (For example: faces and tattoos.
 Click here for more information.)
 In fact, we supply a number of easy, intuitive in-app tools to allow users to remove them.
-Our automatic face-blocking feature detects faces and blocks them, and our manual block feature allows a user to quickly and easily block anything else that might identify a patient.
+Our automatic face-blocking feature detects faces and blocks them, and our manual block feature allows you to quickly and easily block anything else that might identify a patient.

 Once an image is uploaded, our medical officer and team of moderators performs a review of each image to verify that all identifying information has been properly removed from it before it is shown on Figure 1.
-However, if a user thinks that an image, comment, or description on Figure 1 improperly identifies a patient (or supplies information that risks identifying the patient), they can flag the image and it will be immediately removed until our medical officer reviews it.
-Should an image be deemed to potentially identify a patient, Figure 1 will immediately and securely destroy it and we will alert the user who uploaded the image accordingly.
+However, if a user thinks that an image, comment, or description on Figure 1 may identify a patient (or supplies information that risks identifying the patient), they can flag the image, and it will be immediately removed until our medical officer reviews it.
+Should an image be deemed to potentially identify a patient, Figure 1 will immediately and securely destroy it, and we will alert the user who uploaded the image accordingly.